 Skin pricking can be a little uncomfortable for some people, but it isn’t typically painful and is very safe.

-Blood tests13
+Blood tests

 Either used alongside or instead of skin prick tests, blood tests can help diagnose a range of common allergies.
 Your doctor will take a sample of your blood and analyse the specific antibodies produced by your immune system in response to certain allergens.

-Patch tests13
+Patch tests

 Patch tests are a common way of diagnosing contact dermatitis.
 They expose your skin to a specific allergen by adding a small amount of the allergen to a metal disk and then securing it to your skin for 48 hours.
 Your doctor will then monitor your skin for a reaction to determine whether you’re affected by it or not.

-Elimination diet13
+Elimination diet

 Elimination diets are a useful way of diagnosing potential food allergies.
 They involve reducing or removing particular foods from your diet for a few weeks, before reintroducing it and monitoring the effects this has on your body.
 If you notice your symptoms ease up when you remove the food from your diet and flare up again when you reintroduce it, it’s likely you have an allergy.
 You should only ever attempt an elimination diet with the support of a qualified healthcare professional.

-Challenge testing13
+Challenge testing

 Another way of diagnosing food allergies is challenge testing.
 During these tests, you’ll eat the food you think you’re allergic to.
 You’ll be asked to gradually increase the amounts you eat to see how your body reacts.
 Challenge testing is often thought to be the most accurate form of food allergy diagnosis but should only be carried out in a clinic under medical supervision in case you have a severe reaction.

-Allergy testing kits13
+Allergy testing kits

 Most at-home allergy kits have a lower standard than those provided by the NHS or approved clinics and so may not be completely reliable.
 Ideally, your allergy tests should be monitored and interpreted by your GP or another healthcare professional with knowledge of your medical history and symptoms.

-Skin allergies and hives treatment
+Skin allergy and hives treatments

 If you have a flare-up of a skin allergy or hives rash, there are several things you can do to try and manage it until your symptoms subside.
 Here are a few of our top tips for managing your skin allergy: